-This problem can happen with AdSense content and link ad units as well as responsive native ads like In-article and In-feed.
+This problem can happen with AdSense display ad units and responsive native ads like In-article and In-feed.

-Below, you find an example from my private blog where I have an image in the main text that is aligned left, a feature I can choose within the WordPress editor.
+Below, you find an example from my private blog where I have an image in the main text aligned left, a feature I can choose within the WordPress editor.

 When you are managing the ads using a shortcode or the ad block in the content, then the solution is simple.
 Just don’t add the ad next to an aligned image.

-The problem most often surprises users with an automatic content injections set up, because, for understandable reasons, they might not be able to test the injection on every existing or future post and page.
+The problem most often surprises users with an automatic content injection setup.
+For understandable reasons, they might not test the injection on every existing or future post and page.

-If you are using automatic injections and know the posts and pages the problem appears on then just use the Specific Pages display condition to exclude the ads from such pages.
+If you are using automatic injections and know the posts and pages, the problem appears on, use the Specific Pages display condition to exclude them.